GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 # updated: 2022-06-13
 ---

-This page describes what an extension is and a brief introduction to Chrome extension development.
-It also includes links to step-by-step [beginner tutorials][section-tutorials].
+This page describes what an extension is and provides a brief introduction to Chrome extension development.
+It also includes links to [beginner tutorials][section-tutorials].

 ## What are extensions? {: #overview }